akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Is something wrong?’
 Beatrice had noticed that the bread dough had not been tucked or shaped; unusually, it was still a rough, sticky mass, overflowing its wooden rim and drying into a grey crust at the edges.

-‘It’s your mother.
-She…’ The girl hesitated and the words seemed stuck in her mouth.
-‘Look, she said that she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
-She rubbed her neck, leaving a large smudge of flour there.
-She nodded her head as though she had done her duty, then glanced back at Beatrice as though she’d said too much.
-It was strange.
+‘It’s...’
+The words stuck in the girl's mouth as she mumbled.
+‘Your mother she said that she was feeling poorly, so I’ve helped her to the bed chamber to rest.’
+She gave a firm, defensive nod as if vindicating herself, but her gaze drifted downwards.
+She scratch at her forehead, leaving a large smudge of flour there.

+A sharp hesitation caught the girl's tongue.
+‘She said that she was feeling poorly,’ she mumbled, ‘so I’ve helped her to the bedchamber to rest.’
+Looking down, she rubbed her face, marking it with flour from her fingers.
+The whole display felt entirely wrong.

 ---